matinnuhamunada/matinnuhamunada/README.md

 ## Hi there 👋

-- 🔭 I’m currently finishing my PhD in 🇩🇰
-- 🌱 I’m currently learning: `Retrieval Augmented Generation` with LLMs
+- 🌱 I’m currently learning: `Retrieval Augmented Generation` with LLMs, and Nextflow
 - 💬 Ask me about [BGCFlow](https://github.com/NBChub/bgcflow), a systematic workflow for the analysis of biosynthetic gene clusters across large collections of genomes (pangenomes).
 - 📫 Reach me on: <a href="https://www.linkedin.com/in/matin-nuhamunada-0256a368/">![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)</a>